devnote-dev/ptero-notes/pterodactyl/client/servers/files.md

 ### `PUT /api/client/servers/:serverId/files/rename`

-Renames a file on the remote machine.
+Renames one or more files on the remote machine.

 ### Body